timlegge/SamlLoginContrib/README.md

   1. Retest and include one of the GitHub Forks of Net::SAML2 that works correctly in the Docker Image above
   1. Look at adding support to NewUserPlugin to create WikiUser pages for new users
+  1. Review the Config.spec and ensure that the correct configurations are included
+  1. Add ability to specify nameid in the FoswikiConfig